UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who is the first person to notify when moving?

 You should prioritize your landlord (if you are renting) to securely lock in your security deposit return and firmly establish your move-out date.
 Immediately after that, contact your essential utility companies.
-Electricity, gas, and internet providers often require lead time to schedule technicians or switch services, so giving them at least two weeks’ notice is always the best practice.
+Electricity, natural gas, and internet providers often require significant lead time to schedule technicians or cleanly switch services, so giving them at least two weeks’ notice is always the best practice.

 Does the post office tell other companies I moved?

 No, the post office does not automatically notify other companies on your behalf.
-While some large, corporate organizations subscribe to the National Change of Address (NCOA) database to periodically update their mailing lists, you absolutely cannot rely on this for your most important accounts.
+While some large, corporate organizations subscribe to the National Change of Address (NCOA) database to periodically update their internal mailing lists, you absolutely cannot rely on this for your most important accounts.
 You must notify banks, insurers, and subscription services directly to ensure your information is completely current.

 What happens if I forget to change my address?

-Forgetting to update your physical address can lead to severely delayed or missed bills, which may result in expensive late fees, credit score damage, or abrupt service shut-offs.
+Forgetting to update your physical address can lead to severely delayed or completely missed bills, which may result in expensive late fees, credit score damage, or abrupt service shut-offs.
 More seriously, it poses a significant security risk; sensitive financial documents or private medical records sent to your old address could be opened by total strangers, dramatically increasing the chance of identity theft.

 Do I need to notify the IRS when I move?

-Yes, keeping your mailing address completely current with the IRS is essential.
+Yes, keeping your mailing address completely current with the IRS is absolutely essential.
 While the IRS often updates its internal records based on your annual tax return, officially filing Form 8822 is the safest, most proactive way to ensure you receive tax refunds and official notices without delay.
 This prevents you from inadvertently missing critical deadlines or important tax payments.

 Can I change my address for all my utilities at once?